CompuTec/computec-docs/docs/processforce/user-guide/scheduling/resource-balancing.md

 # Resource Balancing

-This option allows choosing the most optimal Resource (defined in Production Process / Manufacturing Order / [Alternative Resources](./gantt-chart/alternative-resources.md)) for a specific task from a Manufacturing Order.
+Resource Balancing allows you to automatically select the most optimal resource for a specific task within a Manufacturing Order, improving efficiency by considering factors like operation quantity, resource availability, and calendar schedules.

+> This feature is applicable to resources defined in the **Production Process**, **Manufacturing Order**, or [Alternative Resources](./gantt-chart/alternative-resources.md).

 :::danger
-    Testing the option in a test environment before using it in a production environment is recommended.
+It is strongly recommended to test this option in a non-production environment before enabling it in a live system.
 :::

+---

 ## Description

 Resource Balancing allows you to select the most suitable resource for a task in a Manufacturing Order by evaluating multiple factors like operation quantities, related times, resource availability, and resource calendars.
 Instead of relying on a default resource, the system calculates the optimal resource that can complete the work in the least amount of time.

-**Example**
+Below is an **example** that illustrates how the system selects the most efficient resource based on predefined parameters such as run time and availability.

 **Quantity on Manufacturing Order**: 100